 Freight prepaid and collect are two common payment term options for freight shipping.
 To know when to use which approach, you must first understand what freight collect means and what freight prepaid means.
 Whether you are working with a 3PL, freight forwarder, or arranging for your shipments directly with the carrier, knowing the difference between freight prepaid and collect can help you save money and ensure your shipments arrive on time.

 In this blog post, we’ll explore what freight collect and prepaid freight mean and when to use each option.
 Read on to learn more!

-Freight collect is a shipping payment method in which the receiver of the shipment pays for all freight costs directly to the carrier.
+Freight collect is a freight payment method in which the receiver of the shipment pays for all freight costs directly to the carrier.
 This means the sender of the shipment does not need to pay for shipping upfront.
 Instead, they send it on a freight collect basis and pay upon delivery.
-It’s important to note that freight collect does not mean free shipping—the receiver must still be prepared to pay for all associated charges.
+It’s important to note that freight collect does not mean free shipping—the receiver must still be prepared to pay for all associated shipping charges.

 When shipping with freight collect, the sender must enter “freight collect” or “FOB origin freight collect” as the payment option when booking their shipment.
 This ensures that all delivery fees and other shipping costs are billed directly to the receiver of the package by the carrier delivering it.

 These fees include transportation costs, fuel surcharges, and applicable taxes or customs duties.
 The sender is then responsible for these costs when the carrier invoices them.
 Freight collect is commonly used in international shipments, as it can help to simplify the process of collecting payment from the receiver.

 - Cost control: Freight collect gives the recipient more control over the shipping costs, as they only pay for the freight charges upon receipt of the goods.
 If the recipient has negotiated favorable rates with carriers or wants to use their own preferred shipping provider, they may see offering freight collect as an attractive benefit.